Associate Professor, Department of Orthopedic Surgery

 Extensive mechanical, histological, and biochemical evaluations show that the regenerated cartilage has properties nearly identical to those of the normal cartilage.
 Furthermore, this neocartilage showed no sign of arthritic deterioration 6 mo after implantation.
 We continue to investigate the use of growth factors to enhance the repair induced by cell transplants, as well as cell-free devices.
 We have extended our studies to large animal models (dogs, goats) to replicate the clinical situation.
 Our most recent studies are testing the use of stem cells and gene therapy techniques to regenerate damaged articular surfaces.

-Associate Professor, Department of Orthopaedic Surgery
+Associate Professor, Department of Orthopedic Surgery at NYU Grossman School of Medicine

 Director, Morphological and Developmental Basis of Medicine I and II Module